 If you are experiencing these symptoms, book an appointment to see your dentist.

-Causes and treatments of bruxism.
+Causes of bruxism.

-Treatment will often depend on the underlying cause, and it can be difficult to pinpoint the exact cause of your bruxism.
+It can be difficult to pinpoint the exact cause of your bruxism.
 Some possibilities may be:

 - Stress or anxiety.
 Try to make note throughout the day of whether you are clenching your jaw, and if so, actively relax your jaw muscles.
 Positioning the tip of your tongue between your front teeth can help to train your jaw muscles to relax.
 You can also try holding a warm washcloth to your jaw muscles to help them relax, particularly before bedtime.
 Exercise during the day can also be very useful in alleviating stress and associated bruxism.
 Your dentist may recommend a night guard appliance.